Karmak23/licorn/docs/configuration.rst

 .. glossary::

 	users.config_dir
-		where Licorn® will put its configuration, preferences and customization files for a given user.
+		Where Licorn® will put its configuration, preferences and customization files for a given user.
 Default is :file:`~/.licorn`.

 	users.check_config_file
-		defines the path where the user customization for checks will be looked for. default is `:term:`users.config_dir`/check.conf`.
+		Defines the path where the user customization file for checks will be looked for.
+Default is `check.conf` in :term:`users.config_dir`, or with full path: :file:`~/.licorn/check.conf`.

 Other directives